 Noise, Vibrations & Heat

 Dog clippers have a motor that is rotating in order to move the blades so they cut smoothly.
-Most buyers think that more powerful the better but this is not always correct!
+Most buyers think that the more powerful a motor is, the better the cut.
+This is not always correct!
 The most powerful dog clippers will indeed cut through any coat, even the coarsest, but it comes at a price:

 - the vibrations will drastically increase